pratikprajapati0708/pratikprajapati0708/README.md

-- 👋 Hi, I’m @pratikprajapati0708
+- 👋 Hi, I’m Pratik
-- 👀 I’m interested in Web Development
+- 👀 I’m a Web Developer
-- 🌱 I’m currently learning JQuery,Backend
+- 🌱 I’m currently Working as a SE in Accenture.
 - 📫 reach me in Linkedin

 <!---
 pratikprajapati0708/pratikprajapati0708 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.